Telling Friends About Having Plastic Surgery: Yes or No? It’s entirely a personal decision.

 Again, it’s up to you, and only you.

-People are more open to reveal they had plastic surgery or cosmetic treatments today.
+People are more open to revealing they had plastic surgery or cosmetic treatments today.
 Why is that the case?

 Most surgery patients today are also confident enough in their decision-making to be: